platform9/terraform-provider-pf9/docs/guides/manage-addons.md

 ### Create Cluster with Specific Addons

 If you want to create a cluster with specific set of addons, these can be specified in the configuration.
 The configuration for the addons, if needed, can also be declared under the params attribute.
-Be aware that some addons may not function without the necessary configuration and it is advised to consult the addon documentation for the needed configuration.
+Be aware that some addons may not function without the necessary configuration and it is advised to consult the [addon documentation for the needed configuration](https://platform9.com/docs/kubernetes/configuring-add-on-resource-requests-and-limits).
 The document's final section contains a list of supported addon names along with their required and optional configurations.
+For more information about pf9 addons, please refer to the official [documentation](https://platform9.com/docs/kubernetes/platform9-managed-add-ons-overview).

 The version of the addon to be installed can also be selected.
 If the version isn't specified, then the addon's default version will be installed.
 For instance, the following configuration installs the `0.67.0` version, superseding the default version of the `monitoring` addon.